jaspervriends/buckplayer/README.md

-# buckplayer
+# Buckplayer
-Buckplayer is a HTML5 video player
+Buckplayer is a HTML5 video player.